Luga0319/preownedcaranalysis/README.md

 I used Linear Regression with all the features to get the baseline of the modeling with RMSE = 9033.42
 ## Third Step: Multiple Machine Learning Models
 I used KNN, XGBoost and Random Forest models with cross validation to predict the price, and evaluate different models by comparing their RMSE scores.
 The best model is Random Forest.
+## Forth Step: Model Evaluation
+At last, I evaluate different models with RMSE, MAE and MSE